 Pumpkins and squash also abound at this time of year.
 Aside from carving and decorating them for Halloween, be sure to roast them, mash them, and pureée them.
 After all, they’re far too sweet and delicious to be wasted!

 With the nights drawing in and temperatures falling, it’s hardly surprising we crave warming, belly-filling food this time of year.
-With this in mind, we’ve compiled a list of some of our favourite autumnal flavours for you to drool over.
-We’ve even added some recipe suggestions to match autumn food too.
+With this in mind, I’ve compiled a list of some of my favourite autumnal flavours for you to drool over.
+I’ve even added some recipe suggestions to match autumn food too.
 Happy eating!

 Eat the rainbow

 It’s easy to eat colourful food in summer, when vibrant salads and slaws are more often than not the dishes du jour.
 But, come autumn, you could find yourself slipping into less adventurous habits.
 This can be especially so, seeing as some of the most comforting ingredients (such as carbs!) happen to be beige.
 There are many benefits for eating the rainbow, not least flavour.
 In particular, eating colourful food can help you stave off those pesky common coughs and colds.
 Try to add as much vitamin C rich autumn food to your plate as possible (think citrus fruits, leafy greens, peppers and festive stalwarts, Brussels sprouts).
 Struggling to gobble up your recommended seven portions of fruit and veg a day?
 Rustle up a multicolour stir-fry.
 Simply chop your veg into batons (carrots, celery, peppers, mange tout, broccoli and mushrooms all work well) and combine with sesame oil, soy sauce, sweet chilli sauce and peanut butter, and noodles if you desire.
 Serve with a generous handful of coriander, a wedge of lime and finely diced chilli – if you dare!